 Machine Learning is further broken down into subcategories based on how the learners are trained and the tasks they handle.

 In this documentation we assume that you already have a basic understanding of the different types of machine learning such as classification and regression.
-If not, we recommend the section on What is Machine Learning? to start with.
+If not, we recommend What is Machine Learning? to start with.

 Rubix ML is a high-level machine learning and deep learning library for the PHP language that includes implementations of several machine learning algorithms, so you can define a model object in a single line or a few lines of code, then use it to fit a set of points or predict a value.
 It is Open Source and free to use commercially.